US stocks steady after plunge, but caution still reigns

-NEW YORK (AP) — U.S. stocks steadied themselves Thursday amid hopes that the heart of the economy — shoppers spending at stores and online — can stay strong and help avert a recession.
-Caution continued to dominate markets around the world, though, on worries that economies are already sliding down the slope.
+NEW YORK (AP) — Stocks around the world remained stuck in the spin cycle Thursday, as worries about a possible recession collided with hopes that the strongest part of the U.S. economy — shoppers spending at stores and online — can keep going.

-The S&P 500 rose modestly in morning trading and clawed back a fraction of its steep losses from the prior day, when stocks tumbled after the bond market sent out a fairly reliable warning signal of recession.
-Stocks from Tokyo to London, meanwhile, sank after China said it would take “necessary countermeasures” if President Donald Trump follows through on a threat to impose tariffs on more than $100 billion of Chinese goods on Sept.
+The S&P 500 moved between modest gains and losses in morning trading after suffering a steep decline a day earlier, when stocks tumbled after a fairly reliable warning signal of recession emerged from the bond market.
+Stocks in Asia and Europe, meanwhile, sank after China said it would take “necessary countermeasures” if President Donald Trump follows through on a threat to impose tariffs on more than $100 billion of Chinese goods on Sept.
 1.

 The U.S. bond market, which has been among the loudest and earliest to cry out warnings about weaker economic growth and inflation, also continued to show concern as yields fell.

-Bond prices jerked up and down through the morning, much like markets around the world.
-Trading has been disjointed in recent weeks as investors flail from one moment of uncertainty around Trump’s trade war to another.
+Bond yields jerked up and down through the morning, much like markets have done around the world for weeks.
+Prices for everything from stocks to gold to oil have been volatile this month as investors flail from one moment of uncertainty around Trump’s trade war to another around what central banks will do with interest rates.

-In the U.S., Walmart shares surged 4.4% and helped to steady the market after it said it made a bigger profit in the last three months than Wall Street expected, thanks in part to strong online sales of groceries.
-A separate government report also showed that retail sales were stronger than economists expected last month.
+In the U.S., Walmart shares surged 5% and helped to steady the market after it said it made a bigger profit in the last three months than Wall Street expected, thanks in part to strong online sales of groceries.
+A separate government report also showed that retail sales last month were stronger than economists expected.

 Consumer spending makes up the bulk of the U.S. economy, and shoppers have been carrying the economy recently amid worries that businesses will pull back on their spending due to all the uncertainty created by the trade war.
 Other economies are slowing as the trade war is doing damage to manufacturers around the world.